 The eArziki backend is powered by Stellar blockchain technology to provide secure, tamper-proof records for Savings Groups.
 The lightweight progressive web app front-end, designed and tested for least-developed communities, enables access on any connected device with a browser.

-eArziki is currently in pilot with CARE International in Niger and will evolve from a digital accounting platform to a low-cost, regulated eMoney ecosystem, decoupling dependencies on expensive mobile money, to allow members to save, transact and borrow without the risks of cash.
+eArziki is currently being piloted in Niger and will evolve from a digital accounting platform to a low-cost, regulated eMoney ecosystem, decoupling dependencies on expensive mobile money, to allow members to save, transact and borrow without the risks of cash.

 Jamii.one is a cloud-based platform that allows Savings Groups to digitalize their activities, using a free and user-friendly mobile application built in collaboration with over 400 women in Savings Groups in four African countries and NGOs.

 Saving Groups using Jamii.one have access to their data any time using any smart device and receive a status SMS (coming soon) after each meeting.
 Similarly, supporting NGOs have free access to monthly status report on Savings Groups and access to live group data in a user-friendly dashboard for monitoring your group and agent activities.
 Jamii.one Premium for NGOs offers even deeper insights into Saving Group and agent performance, allowing for comparable quality alignment, early intervention, and heightened donor reporting.

 Jamii.one collaborates with financial service providers to link Savings Groups to savings accounts, collateral-free group loans and more.
 We also

 support our partner NGOs in promoting digital literacy through online video guides, tutorials and offline teaching material.
 Our aim is to remain in close

 collaboration with the women in our Savings Groups and staff across 23 partner NGOs, to ensure that our service is based on real user needs, is compatible

 within their contexts, and that creates new and lasting value.